 Data Repositories Established as NIH Trusted Partners

-employ trusted third parties, or trusted partners, to meet infrastructure needs for data storage and/or to provide tools that are useful for genomic data analyses.
-A trusted partner is defined as a public or private, national or international organization that is able to meet core NIH standards for establishing the data quality and data management service protocols.
+A “trusted partner” is defined as a public or private, national or international organization that is able to meet core NIH standards for establishing data quality and data management service protocols.
 Currently, trusted partners can only be established through a contract between NIH and the trusted partner organization.

 NIH Established Trusted Partners